skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

 - **memory** *(string)* - Default: *'500m'*

-  This argument determines the memory to be allocated for the Molpro calculation.
+  This parameter determines the memory to be allocated for the Molpro calculation.

 \

 - **guess** *(string)* - Default: *'hf'*

-  This argument determines the initial guess method for the (SA-)CASSCF calculations.
+  This parameter determines the initial guess method for the (SA-)CASSCF calculations.

-  + *'hf'*: Initial guess orbitals for (SA-)CASSCF calculations are generated from the HF calculations.
+  + *'hf'*: Initial guess orbitals for the (SA-)CASSCF calculations are generated from the HF calculations.
   + *'read'*: Initial guesses of orbitals and CI coefficients are read from the 'wf.wfu' file which contains the orbitals and CI coefficients calculated at the previous time step.

 \